 Ideas for Sea Change: Citizen Science & Reef Restoration

 Citizen science is democratizing access for making contributions to science, making it more interdisciplinary and inclusive.
-We dove into learning more about citizen science from Dr. Keene Haywood, as well as how Rescue A Reef applies it to rebuilding coral reefs from program manager Dalton Hesley.
+Join us to learn more about citizen science from Dr. Keene Haywood, as well as how Rescue A Reef applies it to rebuilding coral reefs from program manager Dalton Hesley.

 About our panel: